trallnag/prometheus-fastapi-instrumentator/README.md

 (grouped) status code or the handler.
 Finally, the closure is returned.

 **Important:** The response object inside `info` can either be the response object or `None`.
+In addition, errors thrown in the handler are not caught by the instrumentator.
 I recommend to check the documentation and/or the source code before creating your own metrics.

 To use it, we hand over the closure to the instrumentator object.